 General – Hangars

 Current maintenance budget for short term fixes is $12k, which is slightly under what is needed.
-Excess funds were used to offset A87 Fees (Indirect Cost)
+Excess funds were used to offset A87 Fees (Indirect Cost).

 Due to staff issues, buildings and grounds has only been able to construct one set of doors.
 Two are still needed.
 Cost $25k

-Current long term maintenance set aside $73,810.
+Current maintenance budget for long term projects set aside $73,810.

 The property description for Weaverville Airport is vague and combined with Solid Waste and the Jail.
-This budget includes funds to provide a lot line adjustment providing much clearer property line locations, and a better property description for the airport. (funded but pending resources).
+This budget includes funds to provide a lot line adjustment providing much clearer property line locations, and a better property description for the airport.
+(Funded but pending resources.)

 There are several projects that will be taken under consideration for the next fiscal year.